NATIONAL ORGANISING COMMITTEE

-Injury Prevention Special Interest Group Convenor and Vice President - Finance, Public Health Association of Australia; Associate Professor for Public Health - Injury Prevention and Safety Promotion, James Cook University
+Injury Prevention Special Interest Group Co-Convenor, Public Health Association of Australia; Professor for Public Health - Injury Prevention and Safety Promotion, James Cook University

-Associate Professor Richard Franklin PHD is Co-Director of the World Safety Organization (WSO) Collaborating Centre for Injury Prevention and Safety Promotion, College of Public Health, Medical and Veterinary Sciences, James Cook University, Australia.
-A/Prof Franklin is a pracademic who uses an evidence based approach to developing real world solutions to improving health, safety and wellbeing with a focus on rural populations using a public health approach to injury prevention.
-He has worked on a range of project with a emphasis on drowning prevention, farm safety, workplace health and safety, rural road safety, masculinity, alcohol & drugs, and disasters.
-He teaches into the Master of Public Health around the foundation public health issues, public health in the workplace, and public health management.
-He has been involved in the development of a range of strategies to prevent injuries and is current Co-Convenor of the Injury Prevention Special Group of the Public Health Association of Australia.
+Professor Franklin PhD FPHAA, FACTM, FARL is Director of the World Safety Organization (WSO) Collaborating Centre for Injury Prevention and Safety Promotion, College of Public Health, Medical and Veterinary Sciences, James Cook University, Australia.
+Prof Franklin is a public health pracademic who uses an evidence based approach to developing real world solutions for improving health, safety and wellbeing of people with a focus on rural and tropical populations.
+He has worked on a range of projects with an emphasis on drowning prevention, farm safety, workplace health and safety, rural road safety, masculinity, alcohol & drugs, and disasters.
+He teaches into the Masters of Public Health around foundation public health topics, public health in the workplace, and public health management.
 He also supervises a range of masters and doctorate students in public health and injury prevention.
+He has been involved in the development of a range of strategies to prevent injuries and is the current Co-Convenor of the Injury Prevention Special Interest Group of the Public Health Association of Australia, a past president of the Austrasian Injury Prevention Network (AIPN) and current board member of Farmsafe and Kidsafe.

 Adjunct Professor Terry Slevin